 Heading the list of issues is how to deal with the North Korean regime.
-Bush Administration policy aims to negotiate improved implementation of the U.S.-North Korean 1994 Agreed Framework to bring about international inspections of North Korea in line with the provisions of the Nuclear Non-Proliferation Treaty.
-The Bush Administration also seeks "verifiable constraints" on North Korea's missile program and pullbacks of North Korean artillery and rocket launchers from their concentrations on the demilitarized zone separating North and South Korea.
-The Bush Administration also faces policy decisions on food aid to North Korea, North Korea's inclusion on the U.S. terrorism list, and U.S. responses to South Korea's "sunshine policy" toward North Korea.
-President Kim Dae-jung seeks reconciliation with North Korea following the historical North-South summit meeting of June 2001.
+The Bush Administration seeks policy changes from North Korea regarding weapons of mass destruction, conventional forces, and international inspections of its nuclear facilities.
+The Bush Administration also faces policy decisions on food aid to North Korea.
+North Korea's inclusion on the U.S. terrorism list, and U.S. responses to South Korea's "sunshine policy" toward North Korea.
+President Kim Dae-jung seeks reconciliation with North Korea following the historical North-South summit meeting of June 2000.
 He has urged the United States to engage North Korea and make concessions to Pyongyang as a support for his policy.
 The Bush Administration's position on the sunshine policy is mixed, supporting some elements but having reservations about others.